About Complexity Explorer

 Website Design and Development:

-Supported by the John Templeton Foundation as part of a grant to the Santa Fe Institute.
+Supported by the John Templeton Foundation as part of a grant to the Santa Fe Institute, and by user donations.